Close

 Immediate Actions (Today)

-• Verify your passport validity: Need 6+ months?
-Start renewal immediately (UAE passport renewals take 7-10 days)
+• Verify your passport validity: Need 6 months minimum from your planned entry date.
+Start renewal immediately if needed (UAE passport renewals typically take 5-10 days for standard processing, or 24-72 hours for express service)

-• Identify your Kuwaiti sponsor: Business partner, event organizer, or client who can provide sponsorship
+• Identify your Kuwaiti sponsor: Business partner, company, event organizer, or client who can provide sponsorship and proof of business purpose

 Week 1: Documentation and Coordination